Timing crabgrass preemergence applications in spring

 When is the correct time to apply crabgrass preemergence herbicides in the spring?

-Spring hasn’t even officially arrived and it is already off to roaring fast start.
-The number one question I’m receiving right now is whether it’s time to apply crabgrass preemergence herbicides.
+Spring hasn’t officially arrived but with the snow quickly disappearing and temperatures forecast to be in the 50’s and even 60’s in some parts of the state in the next week, interest in spring lawn care is blooming.
+When is the best time to apply preemergence herbicides is a common question as spring arrives and lawns start growing again.
 There are several different methods used for determining the optimum application timing from tracking growing degree days (GDD) to looking for forsythia bush flower bloom.
 One system used by both professional turfgrass managers and do-it-yourselfers to determine application timing is to track GDDs using the website GDDTracker.

 GDDTracker starts counting GDDs on Feb.
 15. The crabgrass preemergence model uses GDD (base 32 degrees Fahrenheit) to indirectly measure soil temperatures in a turf situation (enter your zip code under the map and then click on “Crabgrass PRE”).
 The GDD model attempts to predict the optimum application timing for when the 0-2 inch depth soil temperatures consistently reach 50-55 F. Applications made at this time provide adequate time for the preemergence herbicide to be applied and watered in before crabgrass germination occurs.

 Summer annual grasses such as crabgrass require proper soil temperature and moisture to germinate and establish.
 Eighty percent of germination will occur when soil temperatures at the 0-2 inch depth are consistently between 60 and 70 F. For preemergence herbicides to be effective, they need to be applied before the soils reach this optimum temperature range.
-At the Hancock Turfgrass Research Center on Michigan State University’s campus, soil temperature at a 2-inch depth exceeded 50 F for the first time this year on March 13, 2024.
-This corresponded almost perfectly with the GDDTracker, which indicated East Lansing, Michigan, was in the optimum application window for preemgence herbicide applications on March 12.
+At the Hancock Turfgrass Research Center on Michigan State University’s campus, soil temperature at a 2-inch depth is still just above freezing so it will still be some time before there will be any crabgrass germinating.

 Remember, the GDD models are meant to serve as guides, not absolutes.
 Keep in mind the range of the optimum application window extends from 250-500 GDD.
 You don’t have to apply the first day the model indicates optimum.
 We will stay in the optimum application window for at least two to three weeks, if not longer, depending on whether we have cool or warm temperatures going forward.